Part 17: Design Trajectories with Astrogator

 Satellite in Low Earth Orbit

-Specifying the satellite engine model
+Specifying the satellite's engine model

-An engine model component models the thrust and specific impulse (Isp) of a rocket engine.
+An Engine Model component models the thrust and specific impulse (Isp) of a rocket engine.
 You can create a custom engine model in order to produce accurate results.

 Creating a new engine model component